orabazu/automlnft/doc/Background.md

 ![Project Intro](./img/Slide01.png)

-Our team consists of IT veterans and professionals with varying backgrounds:
+Our team consists of professionals from varying backgrounds, united with the ethos of creating value through innovation.

 ![AutoML.NFT Project Team](./img/Slide06.png)